Welcome to Troop 61

 In the event you have any questions as a result of an accident, contact the Scoutmaster, Committee Chairman, or one of the Assistant Scoutmasters promptly.

-Troop 61 participates in two (2) fund raising events during the year: Christmas Tree Sale, and Town Report distribution.
+Troop 61 participates in two (2) fund raising events during the year: Christmas Tree Sale, and Pop-Corn Sales.

 Christmas Tree Sale: